 |Utility system construction||$43,170|

 Although most work full time during regular business hours, some line installers and repairers may work evenings and weekends.
 In emergencies or after storms and other natural disasters, they may have to work long hours for several days in a row.

 Compared with workers in all occupations, line installers and repairers have a higher percentage of workers who belong to a union.

-Employment of electrical power-line installers and repairers is projected to grow 14 percent over the next ten years, faster than the average for all occupations.
-Employment growth will be largely due to the growing population and expansion of cities.
+Employment of electrical power-line installers and repairers is expected to grow, largely due to growing population and expanding cities.
 With each new housing development or office park, new electric power lines are installed and will require maintenance.
-In addition, the interstate power grid will continue to grow in complexity to ensure reliability.
+In addition, the interstate power grid will continue to become more complex to ensure reliability.